Microck/nagrom/README.md

   enable_context_menu: true
 ```

-#### the system prompt

-nagrom relies on a very specific system prompt to force the llm to output json. if you mess this up, the bot will crash trying to parse the response.

-ensure `config/system_prompt.txt` exists and contains the verification logic. see the example in `config/examples/` if you lost it.

 #### environment variables

 you can set keys directly in the yaml if you don't care about security, but using environment variables is the recommended way.